pydantic/pydantic/docs/migration.md

 `Field` no longer supports arbitrary keyword arguments to be added to the JSON schema.
 Instead, any extra data you want to add to the JSON schema should be passed as a dictionary to the `json_schema_extra` keyword argument.

+In Pydantic V1, the `alias` property returns the field's name when no alias is set.
+In Pydantic V2, this behavior has changed to return `None` when no alias is set.

 The following properties have been removed from or changed in `Field`:

 - `const`